 With over 40 years’ experience of all aspects of native forest management, plantation operations delivery, rural extension, and forest research, Neil was awarded the Queensland Public Service Medal in 2003 for his services to the forest industry.
 Neil possesses a detailed understanding of soils capability for commercial plantation forestry, and has developed specialist tools and silvicultural systems for successful dry land hardwood plantation establishment.
 He played a key role in the Queensland Government initiative to establish 10,000 ha of new plantations in South-East Queensland, and his active community consultation work and network development helped ensure the successful adoption of this program by local communities.
 Since joining Verterra, Neil has continued to develop innovative land and vegetation management practices, including an approach to revegetation of mine spoil with Semi-evergreen vine thicket species.

-Bachelor of Applied Science (Coastal Management)
+Bachelor of Science (Forestry)

 BSc (Hons) Ecology, Environment and Conservation

 With over 7 years experience as an Environmental Scientist working in Queensland, Laura has worked on projects including project management support, data management and map generation for a beneficial reuse of biosolids project in North Queensland;as well as project management support and technical assistance with field biodiversity monitoring, data analysis, data management, and map generation for a habitat enhancement and restoration project.
 Other specific experience includes:monitoring and management of Acid Sulfate Soils (ASS) with involvement in pre-dredge investigations (Gladstone Harbor and Port of Brisbane); onsite project management (including overseeing contractors; client liaison and operation logistics); data management and map generation for Koala offsets projects (GIS;and water and salinity modelling for a confidential project.